ernohanninen/SIMPLIcity/README.md

 If pipeline is used with settings in the Nextflow config file, the results are stored in ~/SIMPLIcity/SIMPLIcity/output folder

 #### Nextflow configuration file
 Parameters to SIMPLIcity are specified in nextflow configuartion file.
 Some of the SIMPLI features are not tested in SIMPLIcity, therefore those features are not described in detail.
-More information of those processes, see the [documentation to run SIMPLI](https://github.com/ciccalab/SIMPLI/wiki/Run#simpli-parameters)
+More information of those processes, see the [documentation to run SIMPLI](https://github.com/ciccalab/SIMPLI/wiki/Run#simpli-parameters) and [SIMPLI analysis page](https://github.com/ciccalab/SIMPLI/wiki/Analysis)

-To fill the configuration file for SIMPLIcity use the provided [template](https://github.com/ernohanninen/SIMPLIcity/tree/master/SIMPLI/run/scripts/run_simplicity.config).
+To fill the nextflow configuration file for SIMPLIcity use the provided [template](https://github.com/ernohanninen/SIMPLIcity/blob/master/SIMPLIcity/run/run_simplicity.config).